 - Wild boars can be located by their distinctive scent.
 Sometimes you can even smell them from a larger distance, those stinky fellas.

 Do you remeber the movie Jurassic Park?
 The claw of a Velociraptor?
 That looked scary, right?
 Wild boars have two of those in the middle of their face.
 And they aren’t too hesitant to use those to protect their little piglets when they believe you might be a potential predator.

 What did the guys in Jurassic Park do to protect themselves from an attack? … Right?
 They were hiding behind a kitchen cabinet.
 Since you’re less likely to carry one of those with you while hiking in the forest, you can jump behind a tree instead.
 If you’re out on a field an no tree is available, a hunter once told me, you’re supposed to try to jump over an attacking wild boar.
 Honestly, I’m as sceptic as you that this could actually work.
 So let’s just hope we only get attacked by wild boars in dense forests or kitchens.

 Common European vipers

 This slightly venomous snake, the common European viper, can be found in Sweden as well.
 It’s the one with that zig zag pattern on the back.
 They can grow as long as 90cm.
 If it bites you, no worry, you’re not gonna die from it.
 At least, there is a very low risk.
-Since every year about 200 Swedes get bitten by a common viper, but the last fatal incident was recoreded in 1994.
+Every year about 200 Swedes get bitten by a common viper.
+But the last fatal incident was recoreded in 1994.
 But you should definitely go to the hospital as soon as you find vampire like bite marks on your skin after an encounter with this sneaky snake.

 Although not too common, you can spot them all over Sweden, except in the mountains of the north east.